Dickson County DUI Court Process

 1. Arraignment (First Appearance)

-• When it Happens: Your arraignment will typically be scheduled within a few weeks of your arrest.
-The exact date and time will be on your summons.
+• When it happens: Your arraignment is usually scheduled within a few weeks of your arrest.
+The exact date and time will be on the citation you received.

 2. Pre-Trial Hearings